 “We have to kill the phrase ‘virtual care’,” he says.
 “It’s not virtual, it’s still physical care.
 And we need nurses to go into the home and deliver care.
 It’s not ever about replacing the staff.”

-Ultimately, McCann says Current Health’s success will be built on showing health systems the clinical and economic case for hospital-at-home programs and their success in patient care and satisfaction.
+Ultimately, McGhee says Current Health’s success will be built on showing health systems the clinical and economic case for hospital-at-home programs and their success in patient care and satisfaction.

 But he says the other key ingredient comes in satisfying a constituency that is often overlooked: the providers.

-“The experience for them has to be amazing,” McCann says.
+“The experience for them has to be amazing,” McGhee says.
 “It has to be easier for them to do this than put a patient on the floor, or they won’t do it.

 “We have to make the provider and the clinician experience incredible, and I don’t think there’s been enough focus on that last part,” he adds.
 “They’re kind of left out, and I think that’s a mistake.”